-Canon 1Ds versus Panasonic GF7
+Canon 1Ds vs Panasonic GF7

-The Canon EOS-1Ds and the Panasonic Lumix DMC-GF7 are two digital cameras that were announced, respectively, in September 2002 and January 2015.
+The Canon EOS-1Ds and the Panasonic Lumix DMC-GF7 are two digital cameras that were officially introduced, respectively, in September 2002 and January 2015.
 The 1Ds is a DSLR, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (GF7) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 11 megapixels, whereas the Panasonic provides 15.8 MP.